sareban/ada-project/README.md

 # ada-project
 Repository for our ADA class project.
+The Data of Music - An attempt at quantitizing the musical landscape of Switzerland

-Cyril Pecoraro, Charlotte Burki, Mathieu Clavel
+Cyril Pecoraro (MTE), Charlotte Burki (SIE), Mathieu Clavel (IC)

 # Musical landscape of Switzerland

 ## Abstract
 For our project, we want to look into the cultural aspects of Swizerland, more specifically its musical life.
-We will gather informations from the web about concerts happening throughout the country and the artists related, and try to get useful insights out of it, which has been little done here so far according to our sources.
+We will gather informations from the web about concerts that happened or will happen throughout the country and the artists related, and try to get useful insights out of it, which has been little done here so far according to our own researches.

-## Data description
-To this purpose, we will look into mainsteams platforms of today and before, such as [lastfm](http://www.last.fm), which also has an [API](http://www.last.fm/api) or [bandsintown](http://news.bandsintown.com/home) which also has an [API](https://www.bandsintown.com/api/overview), as well as Swiss ticketsale platforms and online cultural agendas such as [PetziTicket](https://www.petzitickets.ch/index.php?research_date=02%2F02%2F2014&surch_go=), (where data can get accessed by specifying a date).

-The idea is to get the events happening in Switzerland, their dates and artists.
+We answered most key aspects in our poster (located at the root of this repo), as well as during our presentation.
+Nonetheless, for any question, feel free to ask any of us.
+But as we know there will be little time to review all projects, we try to keep it simple here (everyone wants her or his well deserved holidays, right ?)

-## Feasibility and Risks,
+### Feasibility and Risks,
 Data wrangling will most probably be one of the main challenge of this project, given we won't be able to work solely through a well furnished API such as Twitter's or Amazon's, although would we be optimistic, we will be able to get and process the data early enough to raise and answer interesting questions about it.
 It will be possible to link the artists found with their [wikipedia page](https://www.wikipedia.org) and obtain information about their genre, country of origin.
 It will also be possible to link the artists to their position in the billboard.